+Summary of Mass in each Source Area Category

-The amount of mass contained in each PCB source area was estimated using available data and literature values, with specific calculations provided in Appendix B. The resulting estimates are provided in Table 1 and Figure 3 specified as ranges, sometimes covering an order (or orders) of magnitude, because of the extensive reliance on literature values.
+The amount of mass contained in each PCB source area described above are provided in Table 4 and Figure 6 specified as ranges, sometimes covering an order (or orders) of magnitude, because of the extensive reliance on literature values.
 Although uncertain, these estimates are still worthwhile in distinguishing between source areas as likely significant or relatively unimportant in developing the Comprehensive Plan.
-Legacy PCBs in buildings (e.g. small capacitors, caulks) and legacy soil contamination are estimated to be the largest source areas of PCBs in the watershed.
+For example, legacy PCBs in buildings (e.g. small capacitors, caulks) and legacy soil contamination are estimated to be the largest source areas of PCBs in the watershed.

-Table 2.
+Table 4.
 Mass of PCB Estimated in each Source Area Category